 - 1.1.
 This statement tells you about our charges and the reasons behind them.
 It has been prepared consistent with Standard Licence Condition 14 of our Electricity Distribution Licence.
 The main purpose of this statement is to provide our schedule of charges1 for the use of our Distribution System and to provide the schedule of Line Loss Factors2 that should be applied in Settlement to account for losses from the Distribution System.
 We have also included guidance notes in Appendix 2 to help improve your understanding of the charges we apply. - 1.2.
 Within this statement we use terms such as 'Users' and 'Customers' as well as other terms which are identified with initial capitalisation.
 These terms are defined in the glossary. - 1.3.
-The charges in this statement are calculated using the following methodologies as per the Distribution Connection and Use of System Agreement (DCUSA)3: - Common Distribution Charging Methodology (CDCM); for Low Voltage (LV) and High Voltage (HV) Designated Properties as per DCUSA Schedule 16; - Our approved EHV Charging Methodology; for Designated EHV Properties; - Price Control Disaggregation Model (PCDM); for Discount Percentages used to calculate the LDNO Use of System charges as per DCUSA Schedule 29. - 1.4.
+This statement reflects the changes which have been introduced as a result of Market Wide Half Hourly Settlement (MHHS 3).
+Although the existing arrangements will continue to apply for Non-Migrated MPANs, the MHHS arrangements will be effective for any MPAN that has Migrated, any differences in treatment are highlighted throughout the document. - 1.4.
+The charges in this statement are calculated using the following methodologies as per the Distribution Connection and Use of System Agreement (DCUSA)4: - Common Distribution Charging Methodology (CDCM); for Low Voltage (LV) and High Voltage (HV) Designated Properties as per DCUSA Schedule 16; - Extra High Voltage (EHV) Distribution Charging Methodology (EDCM); for Designated EHV Properties approved by Ofgem; - Price Control Disaggregation Model (PCDM); for Discount Percentages used to calculate the LDNO Use of System charges in the CDCM and EDCM as per DCUSA Schedule 29. - 1.5.
 Separate charges are calculated depending on the characteristics of the connection and whether the use of the Distribution System is for demand or generation purposes.
-Where a generation connection is seen to support the Distribution System the charges will be negative and the Supplier will receive credits for exported energy. - 1.5.
-The application of charges to premises can usually be referenced using the Line Loss Factor Class (LLFC) contained in the charge tables.
-Further information on how to identify and calculate the charge that will apply for your premises is provided in the guidance notes in Appendix 2. - 1.6.
-All charges in this statement are shown exclusive of VAT.
-Invoices will include VAT at the applicable rate.
+Where a generation connection is seen to support the